hokinhim/Poly_sem1/README.md

 ## Usage Instructions

 If you want to explore my projects, simply navigate to the relevant section of the repository and select the project of interest.
-Each project contains detailed instructions on installation and execution.

 ## Contributing

-Thank you for your interest in contributing to the University Semester One Project Repository.
-Please note that this repository is currently closed for new contributions.
+Thank you for your interest in contributing to the University Semester 1.
+Note that this repository is currently closed for new contributions.

-Thank you for your understanding.

 ## Feedback